 The GSA Schedule acquisition process is difficult enough as it is—you don’t want to worry about whether you’re doing all this work just to get rejected by GSA.
-While the process involves a lot of documentation, preparation, and negotiation, it’s not an unreachable goal to get your GSA Schedule awarded.
+While the process involves a lot of documentation, preparation, and negotiation, it’s not an impossible feat to get your GSA Schedule awarded.
 However, rejection happens.
-Some of our clients have come to us after trying to get a GSA Schedule on their own and they were rejected and had to start over.
-So, we put together 5 reasons your GSA Schedule proposal could be rejected and how to avoid them.
+It usually happens to companies with a lack of knowledge or preparation on the process.
+Some of our clients have come to us after trying to get a GSA Schedule on their own, or working with a scammy firm and they were rejected and had to start over.
+So, we put together 5 reasons your GSA Schedule offer could be rejected and how to avoid them.

 Before you start preparing your GSA Schedule proposal, you want to make sure you are eligible first.
 You don’t want to get to the middle of your offer and find out that you don’t meet one of the requirements.
 While holding a GSA Schedule can be very beneficial to your company, it’s not for everyone.